-The provision has a responsibility to ensure that where any of our services arrange transport for their users, those people who do the driving are aware of the Travel Risk Assessment.
+The provision has a responsibility to ensure that drivers on behalf of Greenacres, are aware of the Travel Risk Assessment.

 All persons driving on behalf of the Provision have a responsibility for their own safety and to ensure that their acts or omissions do not endanger the safety of others.
 The also have a responsibility to adhere to the principles laid out in this Risk Assessment.